Malicious GIFs could hijack your Microsoft Teams account

 Meteoric growth among video conferencing services has also attracted heightened attention from cybercriminals looking to take advantage of remote workers.
 As a result, market leading services such as Zoom have been left scrambling to shore up any potential chinks in their security armor.

 The Microsoft Teams exploit discovered by CyberArk makes use of a quirk in the way the application handles image resources, such as GIFs.
-Each infected user can be converted into “spreading points” and the malicious image can also be delivered to group channels, accelerating the rate of infection.
+Each infected user can be converted into a “spreading point” and the malicious image can also be delivered to group channels, accelerating the rate of infection.

-The capacity for a stealth-based attack makes this variety of attack especially potent - by the time the incident is detected, many (if not all) accounts could have been compromised.
+The capacity for a stealth-based approach makes this variety of attack especially potent - by the time the incident is detected, many (if not all) accounts could have been compromised.

 According to Geraint Williams, CISO at risk management firm GRCI, effective identity and access management can go a long way towards mitigating against attacks of this kind.